omegat-org/omegat/docs_devel/README.txt

 Building OmegaT
 ===============

 OmegaT is built with Gradle.
 Run `gradlew tasks` from the top level to see the available tasks.
+Run `gradlew build` to build all possible distfiles and run the main tests.
+Tasks skipped due to missing requirements will be noted in the output.

 OmegaT will run on the latest Java, but is required to be compatible with Java 1.8.
 Further, JREs other than Oracle's are not officially supported.
 You are